By Josh Burker & Grant Hutchinson

 Here is what is needed:

-If you are attempting to run NTK in Classic under OS X, you ought to take a look at this page:
+If you are attempting to run NTK in Classic under OS X, refer to the Newton Toolkit information in the Newton FAQ.

 Start by loading BinaryServer 1.11 onto your Newton.
-It will be automatically filed into the Extensions drawer.
+It will be automatically filed into the Extensions folder in the Extras Drawer.

 Decompress the BinInstaller 1.2 archive.
 You will have a directory with BinInstaller, an NTK project; Install & Remove.f, the “code” for the project that you will modify to include your binaries; and bin.rsrc, a ResEdit document that you will also edit to add the data from your binary.

-2. Issued the following command in the Terminal:
+2. Issue the following command in the Terminal:

 echo "read 'JPEG' (1000) "\""chunk.jpg"\"" ; " | /Developer/Tools/Rez -o "chunk.rsrc" -t 'rsrc' -c 'RSED'

-3. Opened the resulting chunk.rsrc using ResEdit (in Classic).
-Single-clicked on the JPEG file inside the .rsrc document and did an Edit > Copy.
+using ResEdit (in Classic).
+Click on the JPEG file inside the .rsrc

-4. Opened the default bin.rsrc file included with BinInstaller 1.2 in ResEdit.
-Pasted the JPEG data into the bin.rsrc file and saved.
+file included with BinInstaller 1.2 in ResEdit.
+Paste the JPEG data into the bin.rsrc file and save.

 {